TEALSK12/apcsa-public/curriculum/Unit2/Lesson-204.md

 ### Turn in Worksheets, Wrap Up \[5\]
 At the end of class, collect the completed worksheets.

+### College Board Topic Question
+After this lesson, students will be able to answer most of the questions from the College Board Unit 1 Topic Questions 1.5: Casting and Ranges of Variables.

 Accommodation and Differentiation
 ---------------------------------